 Rajendran said she is running for public office because civic engagement is her calling, and she has served as a leader in the community for years.

 “I want to be a voice for small businesses, for downtown revitalization, restorative racial justice, inclusion and diversity," she said.
 "I believe in livable wages for all workers, and I've set an example for 11 years as a successful business paying living wages.”

-Faisal Khan, Rajendran’s campaign manager, said the entrepreneur places deep emphasis on community service, inclusion, diversity and racial equity.
+Faisal Khan, Rajendran’s former campaign manager, said the entrepreneur places deep emphasis on community service, inclusion, diversity and racial equity.
 He also said she has worked to help refugees and immigrants coming to Chapel Hill.

 “She's been supported heavily by Congress for the enterprise – she was very much in support of the Care Act, and she spoke to President Biden about this and concerns and how he was focused," Khan said.